viktech/Writing/DeweyThanks.md

 I have not met Dr., but I have seen and heard how others speak highly of him and desire his care again.

 I feel that PA Geoffrey Watters changed a lot for me in my go-through of PHP 2.
 He didn't particularly seem to acknowledge me when I was at Dewey the second time for IOP RED, which made me kind of sad.
 I've gained weight in my recovery.
 Maybe I wasn't recognized.
 It may just be his demeanor, and I'm happy to see him again all the same.
 He has a lot of faces to attend to.
+I wish I could thank him greater for his exceptional level of attention.
+My hair loss has stopped.

 I wish Dr Longo well and thank him for his gift of the art I meditated upon in Dewey's green space during my breaks.